JotaEspig/poker-nal/README.md

-# poker-analyser
+# poker-nal
-Analyses your hand in each stage of the game
+Play poker on your terminal